 Monday.com has become one of the leading collaboration and communication apps on the market.
 But, when it comes to project management, it’s still lightweight in its feature set and how much it can handle with more complex projects.
 As your workload grows, it may not be able to keep up, since the software lacks the substance and advanced features of many other project tools.

 - The lower initial price point makes it easy for small teams to start using some basic project management features that can help them be productive.

 - Monday.com is designed to be very user-friendly.

 - Some even report that it’s “fun” to play around with the drag and drop functionality.

-- Monday offers no onboarding or support.
+- Monday offers little to no onboarding or ongoing support.

 - There are multiple project views and options for managing projects, so without clear internal processes, you may struggle with figuring out how to best set up the tool.